 CARE FOR THE HOMELESS (CFH) HAS MET THE MEDICAL, MENTAL, AND BEHAVIORAL HEALTH CARE NEEDS OF PEOPLE EXPERIENCING HOMELESSNESS IN NEW YORK CITY SINCE 1985.

-The majority of our service sites are co-located at facilities operated by other non-profits.
-These sites include shelters for single adults and families as well as assessment centers and soup kitchens.
-In addition, our community-based health center model brings services directly to neighborhoods where the need is most significant.
-Both models reduce the barriers that homeless New Yorkers regularly face in an increasingly complex health care system as well as increase access to high quality health care.
-Regardless of an individualโ€™s ability to pay, all services are always provided.
+The majority of our service sites are co-located within facilities run by partner non-profits, including shelters for single adults and families, assessment centers, and soup kitchens.
+Additionally, our community-based health center model delivers care directly to neighborhoods with the greatest need.
+Together, these approaches help break down the barriers that homeless New Yorkers often face when navigating an increasingly complex health care system, while also expanding access to high-quality care.
+All services are provided regardless of a personโ€™s ability to pay.

 ALL SERVICES ARE ALWAYS PROVIDED, REGARDLESS OF AN INDIVIDUALโ€™S ABILITY TO PAY.

-In 2008, we launched our shelter services program with the opening of Susanโ€™s Place.
-The 200-bed transitional shelter houses women who are mentally ill or medically frail, and is located in the Bronx.
-We opened the 52nd Street Womenโ€™s Center in 2019.
-Since opening, we have helped even more women move out of the shelter system and into stable, permanent housing.
+We launched our shelter services program in 2008 with the opening of Susanโ€™s Place, a 200-bed transitional shelter in the Bronx that serves women living with mental illness or serious medical conditions.
+In 2019, we expanded our impact with the opening of the 52nd Street Womenโ€™s Center.
+Since then, weโ€™ve helped even more women transition out of the shelter system and into stable, permanent housing.

 Care For the Homeless Physician Dr. Andrea Littleton with a Patient